swiftyfinch/Rugby/docs/commands-help/plan.md

 ### Syntax

-Each plans file should be a dictionary when you describe plans names as keys.\
+Each plans file should be a dictionary where you describe plans names as keys.\
 The value for each key should be an array with commands.
 ```yml
 key1: # It's a plan name